-Beginning with the 2023 income tax year, tax legislation requires Canadian resident trusts (with certain exceptions), including deemed resident trusts2 and bare trusts, to file an annual T3 Trust Income Tax and Information Return, which would include disclosure of specified information regarding the settlor, trustees, beneficiaries, and anyone who exerts control over the trust, such as protectors, whether or not the trust earned income in any year.
+Beginning with the 2023 income tax year, proposed legislation would require Canadian resident trusts (with certain exceptions), including deemed resident trusts and bare trusts, to file an annual T3 trust and information return, which would include disclosure of specified information regarding the settlor, trustees, beneficiaries, and anyone who exerts control over the trust, such as protectors, whether or not the trust earned income in any year.
+The implementation of this legislation, however, has been delayed several times and it is currently unclear when it will come into effect and what its final form will be.